Strength and Conditioning MSc, PgDip (ICL), PgDip

 A UK 2:1 honours degree, or its international equivalent, in a sport and exercise science subject area.

-Applied experience working with other athletes and coaches.
+- Applied experience working with other athletes and coaches in the strength and conditioning domain.

 Students from China